Strong interactions in air showers: Cosmic-ray--air interaction

 Staying within the present overlap picture, the most parsimonious way of estimating it is to fix it at the point where the linear evolution equations would predict the scattering of a colour dipole of the size $Q^{-2}_\mathrm{QCD}$ to be unity.
 This bound can be studied in much greater detail, e.g., in the framework of the Balitsky-Kovchegov (BK) equation \cite{Balitsky:1995ub}, which also leads to the identification of geometric scaling at HERA \cite{Stasto:2000er} with travelling waves \cite{Munier:2003vc} in the BK approach.
 In fact, geometric scaling means that because of saturation the cross section for deep inelastic scattering, which, in general, can be a function independently of the virtuality $Q^2$ and the rapidity $y$ becomes a function only of the ratio of the virtuality and the saturation momentum, $Q^2/Q^2_\mathrm{QCD}(y)$, the latter of which is a function of the rapidity $y$.
 As explained above, the fast quark punches through the atmospheric nucleus at a given impact parameter.
-Hence, the encountered colour charge density depends on the longitudinally integrated nuclear density profile $\rho(r)$, i.e., the nuclear thickness function $T(b)=\int dz\rho(r=\sqrt{b^2+z^2})$.
-If we adopt the normalisation $\int d^2b T(b)=1$ an additional factor of the total number of nucleons, i.e., the atomic mass number $A$ must appear.
-From there the expected number of participating nucleons $P$ is obtained by multiplying by the inelastic projectile-nucleon cross section $\sigma_N$ for the given centre-of-mass energy $\sqrt{s}$, \be P=A~\sigma_N~T . \ee Finally, the initial condition for the evolution of the saturation momentum is given by \cite{Drescher:2004sd} \be Q_\mathrm{QCD}^2(0)/\Lambda_\mathrm{QCD}^2=(1+P)\ln(1+P), \ee The evolution in rapidity of this initial condition using the leading order BFKL kernel with a constant coupling constant leads to \cite{Mueller:1999wm,ref:fixed} \be Q^2_\mathrm{QCD}/Q^2_\mathrm{QCD}(0)=e^{c\bar{\alpha}_\mathrm{QCD}y} , \ee where $\bar{\alpha}_\mathrm{QCD}=\alpha_\mathrm{QCD}N_\mathrm{QCD}/\pi$, $c\approx 5$, $N_\mathrm{QCD}=3$ stands for the number of ordinary colours, and subleading orders in $y$ have been neglected.
-As mentioned before effects beyond the leading order like the running of the coupling constant play a role.
-Incorporating, hence, a running coupling \be \bar{\alpha}_\mathrm{QCD}(Q^2)=\bar{\beta}_\mathrm{QCD}/\ln(Q^2/\Lambda_\mathrm{QCD}^2) , \ee the evolution slows down and one gets to leading order in large rapidities \cite{ref:running} \be Q^2_\mathrm{QCD}\propto e^{\sqrt{2\bar{\beta}_\mathrm{QCD}cy}}, \ee where $\bar{\beta}_\mathrm{QCD}=12N_c/(11N_c-2N_f^\mathrm{QCD})$, $N_f^\mathrm{QCD}$ stands for the number of quarks, and the momentum scale is set by the overall saturation momentum or the saturation momentum in an individual dipole, depending on which of the two is greater.
+Hence, the encountered colour charge density depends on the longitudinally integrated nuclear density profile $\rho(r)$, i.e., the nuclear thickness function $T(b)=\int dz~\rho(r=\sqrt{b^2+z^2})$.
+If we adopt the normalisation $\int d^2b~T(b)=1$ an additional factor of the total number of nucleons, i.e., the atomic mass number $A$ must appear.
+From there the expected number of participating nucleons $P$ is obtained by multiplying by the inelastic projectile-nucleon cross section $\sigma_N$ for the given centre-of-mass energy $\sqrt{s}$, \be P=A~\sigma_N~T . \ee Finally, the initial condition for the evolution of the saturation momentum is given by \cite{Drescher:2004sd} \be Q_\mathrm{QCD}^2(0)/\Lambda_\mathrm{QCD}^2=(1+P)\ln(1+P), \ee The evolution in rapidity of this initial condition using the leading order BFKL kernel with a constant coupling constant leads to \cite{Mueller:1999wm,ref:fixed} \be Q^2_\mathrm{QCD}/Q^2_\mathrm{QCD}(0)=e^{c\bar{\alpha}_\mathrm{QCD}y} , \ee where $\bar{\alpha}_\mathrm{QCD}=\alpha_\mathrm{QCD}N_\mathrm{QCD}/\pi$, $c\approx 5$, $N_\mathrm{QCD}=3$ stands for the number of ordinary colours\footnote{ We have adopted the lab frame for our discussion.
+In a general frame, say with a rapidity $\eta$ relative to the lab frame, the afore-described evolution of the gauge-boson densities takes place in the target as well as in the projectile.
+The projectile, which before remained unevolved, picks up an exponential factor $e^{c\bar{\alpha}_\mathrm{QCD}\eta}$, while the evolution factor of the target is altered to $e^{c\bar{\alpha}_\mathrm{QCD}(y-\eta)}$.
+Thus, the product of the two factors remains unchanged, which makes the above considerations frame independent.
+In Fig.~\ref{fig:qcd_bfkl} the choice of a different frame corresponds to a shift of the dotted line in the direction of the projectile, i.e., to a different partition of the emitted gluons between target and projectile, respectively. }